ireaneus/CDI/docs/ETP/ETPS9Assignment.md

 **This was AI generated, with heavy prompting**

-## Introduction: Every Spiritual Blessing

-Beloved, if you are able, stand with me and open your Bibles to **Ephesians chapter 1**.

-When the Word of God is opened, we are reminded that it is not merely words on a page—God Himself is speaking.
+## The Trinitarian Berakah: Our Sovereign Heritage

+**Text:** Ephesians 1:3-14 (NASB 1995)

+### The Call to Reverence

+Friends, we come today to a passage that is often called the *"Berakah"*—a Hebrew-style blessing or *"eulogy"* of God.
+In the original Greek, verses 3 through 14 are one single, breathless sentence.
+It is as if the Apostle Paul, caught up in the heights of celestial glory, cannot find a place to stop for air.

+He is looking at the *"Golden Chain"* of our salvation.
+As we read these words, remember that you are not looking at a dry theological manual; you are looking at the inventory of your inheritance in Christ.

+Before we approach the throne of God through His Word, let us remember the scene in **Nehemiah 8:5**:

-In **Nehemiah 8:5**, when *“Ezra opened the book in the sight of all the people... and when he opened it, all the people stood up.”*
+> *"Ezra opened the book in the sight of all the people for he was standing above all the people; and when he opened it, all the people stood up."*

-So as we read, we are giving reverence to God.

-Let us read.

-> **Ephesians 1:3–14 (NASB1995)**
+As we read these verses in Ephesians, I invite you to stand, if you are able, in honor of the reading of God’s Holy Word.

+**Ephesians 1:3-14 (NASB 1995):**
-> *Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ…*
-> *just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
-In love*
-> *He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will,*
-> *to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.*
+> *"Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
+In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will, to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.*
+>
-> *In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace*
-> *which He lavished on us.
-In all wisdom and insight*
-> *He made known to us the mystery of His will, according to His kind intention which He purposed in Him*
-> *with a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth.
-In Him*
-> *also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will,*
-> *to the end that we who were the first to hope in Christ would be to the praise of His glory.*
+> *In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace which He caused to abound to us.
+In all wisdom and insight He made known to us the mystery of His will, according to His kind intention which He purposed in Him with a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth.
+In Him also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will, to the end that we who were the first to hope in Christ would be to the praise of His glory.*
+>
-> *In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise,*
-> *who is given as a pledge of our inheritance, with a view to the redemption of God’s own possession, to the praise of His glory.*
+> *In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise, who is given as a pledge of our inheritance, with a view to the redemption of God’s own possession, to the praise of His glory."*

-You may be seated.

 ---

-As we walk through this passage, it helps to recognize what Paul is doing here.

-He is offering a blessing to God—a *berakah*—one long expression of praise.

-And right at the beginning, in verse 3, there is a phrase that shapes everything that follows:

-*“…who has blessed us with every spiritual blessing in the heavenly places in Christ.”*

-Every spiritual blessing.

-Meaning full… complete… lacking nothing.

-And as Paul unfolds this, we see what those blessings are:

-We are chosen.
-We are adopted.
-We are redeemed.
-We are forgiven.
-We are given an inheritance.
-We are sealed.
-We are secured.

-This is not an exhaustive list of blessings, but it lists 7 of them, which means that represents that whole or complete of something.

-And to help us feel the weight of that, listen to how Jesus describes the value of what God gives:

-> **Matthew 13:44 (NASB1995)**
-> *“The kingdom of heaven is like a treasure hidden in the field… and from joy over it he goes and sells all that he has and buys that field.”*

-A man finds treasure—something so valuable that everything in his life is re-evaluated.

-Nothing compares.

-Scripture describes what God gives like that of:

-- **A treasure.**
-- **A pearl of great value.**
-- **A fountain of living water.**

-Something priceless.
-Something satisfying.
-Something complete.

-And the right response?

-To let go of everything else… because nothing compares.

-But here is the tension:

-If that is what we have been given…

-Why do we still look elsewhere?

-> **Jeremiah 2:13 (NASB1995)**
-> *“They have forsaken Me, the fountain of living waters, to hew for themselves cisterns, broken cisterns that can hold no water.”*

-We trade living water for broken cisterns.
-We trade eternal treasure for what fades.

-And God asks:

-> **Isaiah 55:2 (NASB1995)**
-> *“Why do you spend money for what is not bread, and your wages for what does not satisfy?”*

-This is a question of the heart:

-> **Matthew 6:21 (NASB1995)**
-> *“For where your treasure is, there your heart will be also.”*

-So if we are honest…

-Are we holding onto what is truly valuable?
-Or chasing what only appears to be?

-Are we living in light of what is eternal…
-or settling for what is passing away?
+## Central Point

+**Our salvation is a Trinitarian masterpiece, sovereignly orchestrated by the Father, legally purchased by the Son, and eternally preserved by the Spirit—all to the end that He might be praised.**

 ---

-That introduction is but a sidebar into our sermon, so now we begin with the main message of our passage.

-Let’s take a step back in time for a moment and think about our own story.
+Let’s take a step back in time for a moment and think about our own salvation story.

 Do you remember when you *came to Christ?*